openshift-labs/cloud-native-katacoda/scenarios/microservice-vertx/09-verify.md

-You can see the expose DNS url for the Catalog service in the OpenShift Web Console or using OpenShift CLI.
+You can see the expose DNS url for the API Gateway service in the OpenShift Web Console or using OpenShift CLI.

 ```